Paintballskaguy/AirBnB_clone_v4/README.md

 # AirBnB Clone - The Console
-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
+The console is the fourth segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
 The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
-A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+An API and search query are created in this segment to manage objects for the AirBnB(HBnB) website.

-#### Functionalities of this command interpreter:
+#### Functionalities of API:
-* Create a new object (ex: a new User or a new Place)
+* Pull data from JQuery and javascript
 * Retrieve an object from a file, a database etc...
-* Do operations on objects (count, compute stats, etc...)
 * Update attributes of an object
 * Destroy an object

+#### Functionalities of Search Query:
+* Amenities have checkboxes to the left
+* Amenities that are checked are populated in header
+* Search populates query

 ## Table of Content
 * [Environment](#environment)